magoo/risk-measurement/content/en/docs/intro/for-noobs.md

 - You won't have to show or discuss your work.
 - You're not committing to anything long term.
 - Forecasts are _default anonymous_.
+- You will finalize it later, so just get something down.

 Next, we _talk_ about our forecasts.
 Talking is optional, you can lurk where the discussion is happening too. _Think critically_ about the problem and review other perspectives and submit your own if you're up for it.